Non-adjacent form: Properties

-Because every non-zero digit has to be adjacent to two 0s, the NAF representation can be implemented such that it only takes a maximum of m + 1 bits for a value that would normally be represented in binary with m bits.
+Because every non-zero digit has to be adjacent to two zeros, the NAF representation can be implemented such that it only takes a maximum of m + 1 bits for a value that would normally be represented in binary with m bits.

 The properties of NAF make it useful in various algorithms, especially some in cryptography; e.g., for reducing the number of multiplications needed for performing an exponentiation.
-In the algorithm, exponentiation by squaring, the number of multiplications depends on the number of non-zero bits.
+In the algorithm of exponentiation by squaring, the number of multiplications depends on the number of non-zero bits.
 If the exponent here is given in NAF form, a digit value 1 implies a multiplication by the base, and a digit value −1 by its reciprocal.

 Other ways of encoding integers that avoid consecutive 1s include Booth encoding and Fibonacci coding.

 Converting to NAF

 There are several algorithms for obtaining the NAF representation of a value given in binary.
 One such is the following method using repeated division; it works by choosing non-zero coefficients such that the resulting quotient is divisible by 2 and hence the next coefficient a zero.